Academic Integrity Hub at UBC Vancouver

 Referral from Faculty

-The Academic Integrity Hub will receive referrals from the Faculty when Faculty and student have agreed to pursue the diversionary option.
-The referral includes the proposed conditions of the Integrity Plan.
+The Academic Integrity Hub will receive referrals from the Faculty when the Faculty feels the case of academic misconduct can be suitably resolved by the diversionary process, and the student is eligible (first offence and admitted to the misconduct).
+The referral includes the proposed Integrity Plan.

 Meeting with the student